 Who is Margo?

-I am American by birth, but I now divide my time between London, England and Nice, France (with a little bit of Florence, Italy thrown in for good measure).
+I’m American by birth, lived in Nice, France for many years, and now I’m based in London, England.
 Life in a foreign country is never dull and every day is a new learning experience.

 I describe myself as a perpetual student because I’m always taking some kind of course or researching a moment in history that has caught my fancy.
 I’m curious by nature and always want to know who, what, why, when, where, and how…